NBISweden/htsget-rs-helm/README.md

 ```
 and wait until the `data_loader` completes with `exit 0`.

-Then paste the following into charts/htsget-rs/templates/configmap.yaml:
+Then remove the commented block and paste the following under `configMapData: |-` in `charts/htsget-rs/values.yaml`:
 ```ini
 ticket_server_addr = "0.0.0.0:8080"
 ticket_server_cors_allow_origins = "All"

 [[resolvers]]
 regex = "(.*)"
 substitution_string = "$1"